jeffbfitz383/phase1project/README.md

-# 📖 Programming Book Rater
+# 📖 Programming Book Viewer

 ### A simple, single-page website written in HTML, CSS, and vanilla JavaScript that allows users to select a Programming Book to view detailed info & leave a comment on our graffiti/comment wall!